-Each year 32 grants are awarded under this programme (to 8 recipients from each of the V4 countries), and there are two residency terms: one in spring (from 1 May to 12 June) and one in autumn (from 1 September to 30 November) in Prague, Bratislava, Budapest, and Krakow.
+Each year 32 grants are awarded under this programme (to 8 recipients from each of the V4 countries), and there are two residency terms: one in spring and one in autumn in Prague, Bratislava, Budapest, and Krakow.
 Candidates for the programme may be writers (fiction or non-fiction), poets, or translators who have at least one published work, or essayists, critics, and journalists who have contributed at least three pieces of writing to acknowledged newspapers, magazines, or online media.

 The ATI’s partners in this project are the Centre for Information on Literature in Bratislava and Petöfi Literary Museum in Budapest, and the main coordinator is the Willa Decjusza Association in Krakow.
 The project is fully funded by the International Visegrad Fund (IVF).

 More information is available HERE